Mixing Bromine and Chlorine in Hot Tub Water: What You Need to Know

 Monitoring Sanitizer Concentrations

-You need to regularly test the sanitizer levels in your hot tub.
-Use test strips or a digital hot tub water tester to measure these concentrations.
+You need to test the sanitizer levels in your hot tub regularly.
+Test strips or a digital hot tub water tester can be used to measure these concentrations.

 Test the water once or twice a week.
 Ensure that you have enough bromine or chlorine present to keep the water safe.
-If levels fall outside the recommended range, your hot tub won't be properly sanitized.
+Your hot tub won't be sanitized appropriately if levels fall outside the recommended range.

 Adjusting Sanitizer Additions